 Have the CarCynic Appear at your Event!

 The CarCynic is just getting started!
 Help both of us by having the CarCynic appear at your Automotive related event.
-Will work for swag!
-The CarCynic can appear in CarCynic Pit Crew attire, and can speak on a variety of topics, drive, crew, or facilitate.
+The CarCynic can speak on a variety of topics, drive, crew, or facilitate.
+The CarCynic is also a DJ, with his own professional DJ and PA equipment.
+Free for select charity events.
 Contact the CarCynic using the email address below: